 Due to the secondary Profession system, any magical character in Guild Wars can do this.

 The Lord of the Rings Online has Runekeepers, Elves and Dwarves who are able to use magical rules in order to dish out damage or heal their allies.
 The rub of this is that the more damaging spells used, the less healing spells you can use.
 Conversely, the more you are the healer, the less damage spells you can do.

 The Might and Magic RPG series had the Druid class from III to VII.
 In III to V, the Druid's spell list mainly contained a combination of spells from the Cleric and Sorcerer lists (with some special Druid spells), while in VI and VII the Druid is capable of wielding all magic from the Elemental and Clerical schools.
 In VI, that allowed them to master all schools of magic but Dark and Light magic, while VII restricted them to the second-best level of mastery, but made the inability to learn Dark or Light magic slightly less stinging by restricting the other two strict spellcasters to one of the twonote dependent upon if the party goes for the evil or the good path in the second half of the game. and giving Druids a potential edge in spell points (Druid was the only class that could gain grandmastery in Meditation, a skill that directly added spell points to the character's pool.
 They also benefitted from both spellcasting stats in both VI and VII)

 In addition, the Ranger from III to V, being the martial version of the Druid class, has access to some Druid spells and also to steel, allowing for a wide variety of abilities.

 Your character in The Elder Scrolls IV: Oblivion can become one rather easily.
-Not only will you have access to all five schools of magic, but you can also use weapons to add to your arsenal.
+Not only will you have access to all six schools of magic, but you can also use weapons to add to your arsenal.

 Skyrim, too.
 Your character starts with a healing spell and a fire spell.
 You can even dual-wield one of each!